 Rehab treatment admissions for cocaine are also high in Miami-Dade County.
-Eighteen percent of all primary treatment admissions to publicly funded rehab facilities in 2014 were for crack or powder cocaine, according to the Florida Department of Children and Families.
-Of those admissions, 62 percent were males, 59 percent were 35 or older and none were under 18 years old.
+In 2015, the southeastern Florida area had more than 2,000 primary treatment admissions to publicly funded rehab facilities for cocaine, according to the report.
+Of those admissions, men accounted for 61 percent of all clients seeking treatment for a cocaine use disorder.
+Most clients were aged 35 or older, and less than 1 percent of admissions involved people under 18 years old.

 In addition to cocaine, Miami has high rates of use for other drugs.
 Some illicit substances have been persistent problems for decades, and new substances are emerging as public health threats.

 An opioid and heroin epidemic is severely affecting Miami-Dade County in the same manner as rest of the United States, resulting in a rising number of deaths, treatment admissions and crime lab cases.

 Pill mills — fraudulent pain clinics that distributed illicit amounts of opioid painkillers — ushered in the initial wave of opioid addiction in Miami and other Florida cities in the early 2000s.
 These pain clinics were a haven for opioid users who could easily access large amounts of prescription painkillers through a seemingly legal loophole.